Simon-CR/RadMac/README.md

 - Use `.env` for secrets, notification tokens, and any value you want to override at deployment time without editing the config file.
 - Do not duplicate values unless you want override behavior.

+## 📊 Monitoring UI & Alert Destinations

+RadMac now ships with a dedicated **Monitoring** page inside the web UI where you can:

+- Review DNS resolution, discovered IPs, ping state, and service health for each monitored component (app, nginx, database, radius, and anything else you add).
+- Adjust interval cadence, per-service startup delays, enabled actions, and "run now" without restarting containers.
+- Assign one or more alert destinations (email, SMTP, webhook, Slack, Teams, Discord, Telegram, Pushbullet, etc.) to each check—all configuration lives in the database.

+### How the watchdog consumes the new config

+- The Flask app exposes `/monitoring/api/watchdog-config`, protected by `MONITORING_API_TOKEN`.
+- Set `WATCHDOG_CONFIG_API_URL` (point it straight at the app container to bypass nginx) and `WATCHDOG_CONFIG_API_TOKEN` in the watchdog environment.
+The watchdog still reads `watchdog_config.yaml` on boot, but it now refreshes from the API every `WATCHDOG_CONFIG_REFRESH_SECONDS` (default 120s) and falls back to YAML only if the API is unreachable.
+- Because the watchdog talks directly to the app, alerts can still be sent even when nginx or other proxy layers are unhealthy.

+### Alert destinations & notifications

+- Destinations are managed entirely in the UI—no more `.env` sprawl for webhook URLs or SMTP credentials.
+- Each destination stores its own headers/payload overrides, so the watchdog can call services like Slack, Discord, Teams, Telegram, Pushbullet, or plain webhooks.
+- Email/SMTP destinations can be configured with `email_from`, `email_to`, SMTP host/port/user/password, and TLS preferences.
+The watchdog uses those values when an assigned check goes unhealthy.

+### Startup delays & health history

+- Every check tracks `startup_delay_seconds` so you can give services time to warm up before alerts fire (e.g., nginx might wait 75 s, database 90 s).
+- The `/health` endpoint now includes the recorded DNS/ping/service results from the monitoring service so external uptime monitors can read the same status that powers the UI.

 ---

 📄 License